 - ½ cup canned coconut milk (for condensing) and 1 cup light coconut milk or carton of full fat coconut milk

 The fun part about making this creamer is adding your own custom spices and flavors.
-This recipe originated as a homemade pumpkin spice coffee creamer, but you can adjust this seasonally or by preference.
+I originally created this recipe as a homemade dairy-free pumpkin-spice coffee creamer, but you can adjust it seasonally or by preference.

 - Simmer cinnamon sticks and star anise in the creamer over low heat before straining out

-- Swap vanilla extract for vanilla beans (simmer vanilla bean in creamer or remove using a knife and add directly to your pot)
+- Swap vanilla extract for vanilla beans (scrape beans from pod using a knife and add directly to your pot)

 As long as you’re a regular coffee drinker, keeping your creamer fresh shouldn’t be a problem.
 Once cooled, transfer the creamer to a 16-ounce mason jar with a lid.
 Because this creamer is homemade and natural, it’s normal to see some settling of the spices.
 Prior to use, simply give the mason jar a nice swirl or gentle shake.